caprover/caprover/README.md

 ### You code your app, Captain does the rest!

 Captain is a modern automated app deployment & web server manager.
 It doesn't use any less than perfect technologies.
-Under the hood, Docker+nginx+LetsEncrypt+NetData are in the the power chain.
+Under the hood, Docker+nginx+LetsEncrypt+NetData are in the power chain.

   - Deploy apps in your own space (Node js, PHP, Python, literally any language!)
   - Secure your services over HTTPS for FREE